 - Applicants must be able to commit 50% effort to research training with funding from

 departmental support or other training award such as a T32 or KL2, or an independent career development award

 - Applicants must be US citizens, non-citizen nationals or have permanent residence

-- Two letters of recommendation from, one from their current faculty mentor
+- 1 letter of recommendation from your current mentor

 - Letter of support from department chair stating support for 50% research effort

 - Mentor biosketch and mentor training table from current mentor

 - Mentor biosketch and mentor training table from proposed REC mentor

 Do not complete the online application until you have the required documents above to include as attachments!

 Benefits of the REC Scholar Program